fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### DONE!
 Add an alert with the categoryIds in the EditProductScreen
 ### DONE!
 Add price validation that it doesn't have commas but fullstops...
 ### DONE!
 Load products etc per admin user...
+### DONE! show dots ... when the title is to long.

 ### Add posibility to delete orders...
-### show dots ... when the title is to long.
 ### Add a user's Screen with name on the sidedrawer.
 ### Delete product file and everything else it's not needed.

 ### Authentication with roles: diferent signups/logins for admis and users.
-### fix bug: email link doesn't open the email app in iOS
 ### add some code for github security...
 ### Use pictures in CategoriesScreen in the Card.
 This, is actually taken from the Meals app.
 ### refresh the token so the user doesn't get automatic logged out after 1 hour.